javascript-tutorial/it.javascript.info/1-js/02-first-steps/11-logical-operators/article.md

 let isWeekend = true;

 if (hour < 10 || hour > 18 || isWeekend) {
-  alert( 'The office is closed.' ); // it is the weekend }
+  alert( 'The office is closed.' ); // è il fine settimana }
 ```